 SONJ Athlete Medal Count

-March 19, 2019 – The first week has been very productive for the three athletes from SONJ representing Special Olympics USA in Abu Dhabi.
+March 21, 2019 – The 2019 Special Olympics World Games were very productive for the three athletes from SONJ representing Special Olympics USA in Abu Dhabi.
 Our athletes will be bringing home some hardware after very successful competitions: Jane Clark brought home Silver as part of Team Bowling, Miranda Mendoza won Gold in Mini Javelin, and Chris Wines swam to Silver in the 800 M Freestyle.
-Chris also placed a very impressive 4th in Triathlon and Jane also placed 4th in Singles Bowling.
-Please see the links below for updated schedules/results and links to videos or photos featuring Special Olympics New Jersey athletes.
+Chris also placed a very impressive 4th in Triathlon, Miranda scored two 4th place finishes in Long Jump and 4×100 M Relay, while Jane placed 4th in Singles Bowling.
+Please see the links below for updated results and links to videos or photos featuring Special Olympics New Jersey athletes.

 View this post on Instagram

 Triathlete, Swimmer and Art Student, Chris Wines from @specialolympicsnj was invited to share his sports, art and cultural experiences with Art Students at @mawahebdubai this morning.
 He got to hang out and tour the gallery with 3 “makers” who helped design the @worldgamesad Opening Ceremony! . .
 Thank you to the @uaeembassyus for making the connection possible and to @mawahebdubai artist, Abdullah Lutfi for preparing us for the extraordinary beauty of your country and its people.

 — Special Olympics NJ (@SONewJersey) March 16, 2019

 — Special Olympics USA (@specialolyUSA) March 16, 2019

 — Special Olympics USA (@specialolyUSA) March 17, 2019

 — Special Olympics NJ (@SONewJersey) March 8, 2019